-- b) Credits transferred from programs completed in other universities will be considered on a case-by-case basis, subject to the approval of the departmental PG Committee.
-No UG courses can be used for credit transfer to the PhD program.
-Credits from no more than two PG courses can be transferred from outside the Department. - c) Completion of COMP 6911/6912 Computer Science and Engineering Seminar for two terms. - d) Passing LANG 5001 Postgraduate English for Academic Purposes.
-The one credit earned from LANG 5001 cannot be counted toward the credit requirements.
-Students can be exempted from taking LANG 5001 with the agreement of the Department Head and PG Coordinator. - e) Students must obtain a grade B or above in each of the following UG courses or equivalent, subject to the approval of the PG Coordinator.
-Credits earned from the following UG courses cannot be counted toward the degree requirement. - COMP 3511 Operating Systems - COMP 3711 Design and Analysis of Algorithms - COMP 3721 Theory of Computation - f) Passing a qualifying examination within the first 18 months after admission, with a maximum of two attempts.
-The qualifying examination consists of a comprehensive, written critical survey and review of the student's intended research focus, and a public oral examination. - g) Each PhD candidate is required to submit a thesis proposal and to defend the proposal at a public oral examination, normally within one year after satisfying the qualifying examination requirement, with a maximum of two attempts.
+- g) Completion of COMP 6911/6912 Computer Science and Engineering Seminar I/II for two terms. - h) Passing a qualifying examination within the first 18 months after admission, with a maximum of two attempts.
+The qualifying examination consists of a comprehensive, written critical survey and review of the student's intended research focus, and a public oral examination. - i) Submission of a thesis proposal and defending it at a public oral examination, normally within one year after satisfying the qualifying examination requirement, with a maximum of two attempts.
 The second attempt must be completed within six months of the first attempt.
-The thesis proposal requirement must be completed before attempting the final thesis defense. - h) COMP 7990 Doctoral Thesis Research. - i) Presentation and oral defense of the PhD thesis.
+The thesis proposal requirement must be completed before attempting the final thesis defense. - j) Registration in COMP 7990 Doctoral Thesis Research. - k) Presentation and oral defense of the PhD thesis.